zstadler/cordova-plugin-background-geolocation/README.md

 ### removeAllListeners(event)

-Unregister all event listeners for given event
+Unregister all event listeners for given event.
+If parameter `event` is not provided then all event listeners will be removed.

 ## Events